Mikask1/Rara-chan/README.md

 # Rara-chan
-- My personal discord bot that I use for stuff that I find interesting.
+- My personal discord bot that I use for fun.
-- It's called "Rara-chan" because I wanted to make a waifu bot but failed miserably so now it's an nsfw bot which is the second best thing.
+- It's called "Rara-chan" because I wanted to make a waifu bot but failed miserably so now it's an nsfw bot as per my friends' requests.
-- This is argueably the most structured code that I have ever made.

 ## Features
 - Responds to certain messages